 When the ignition switch is turned ON, the light comes on for about 2 seconds.
-If the light blinks for approximately 8 seconds, it may indicate the automatic transmission system is not functioning properly.
-Have your NISSAN dealer check and repair the transmission, if necessary.
+If the light comes on at any other time, it may indicate the automatic transmission system is not functioning properly.
+Have the system checked by a NISSAN dealer.

-Automatic transmission park warning light (and model)
+Automatic transmission park warning light (

 - If the ATP light is ON, this indicates that the automatic transmission P (Park) position will not function and the transfer case is in neutral. - When parking, always make sure that the 4WD shift indicator light illuminates and the parking brake is set.
-Failure to engage the 4WD shift switch in 2WD, AUTO, 4H or 4LO could result in the vehicle moving unexpectedly, resulting in serious personal injury or property damage.

-All mode 4WD: The warning light may come on when the ignition switch is ON and the automatic transmission lever is shifted to the P position while shifting the transfer case between 4H and 4LO.
-Shift the 4WD shift switch to the 2WD.
-AUTO, 4H, or 4LO position again to turn off the ATP warning light when the warning light comes on.
-(Before shifting the 4WD switch into the 4LO position or out of 4LO in the 4H position. move the automatic transmission selector lever into the N position.)
-Shift the selector lever into the P position and make sure that the 4WD shift indicator light is ON and the ATP warning light is OFF.)
+Failure to engage the transfer position in 2WD, 4H or 4LO could result in the vehicle moving unexpectedly, resulting in serious personal injury or property damage. - Shift the 4WD switch into the 2WD, 4H or 4LO position again to turn off the ATP warning light when the automatic transmission selector lever is in the P position and the ATP warning light is ON.
+(Before shifting the 4WD switch into the 4LO position, move the automatic transmission selector lever into the N position once, shift the selector lever into P again and make sure the ATP warning light is OFF.)